The Latest: The Golden Globes kick off award season

 Hollywood is getting dressed up as the Golden Globes return for their annual champagne-soaked celebration of film and television workers at the Beverly Hilton in Beverly Hills, California.
 The show serves as the ceremonial start to the 2025 awards season.

 The audacious musical “Emilia Pérez” leads all nominees with 10.
 Other nominees include “The Bear,”“Shōgun,”“Wicked” and “Challengers.”
-Comedian Nikki Glaser will be emceeing the ceremony.
+Comedian Nikki Glaser is emceeing the ceremony.

 Here's the latest: